codefresh-io/docs.codefresh.io/_docs/promotions/promotion-components.md

   </tr>

   <tr>
-    <td colspan="4"><strong>Promotion entities </strong><br><em>These dedicated entities are the building blocks of promotions, defining how promotions are orchestrated, what gets promoted, and under what conditions.</em></td>
+    <td colspan="4"><strong>Promotion Building Blocks</strong><br><em>These entities define how promotions are orchestrated, what gets promoted, and under what conditions.</em></td>
   </tr>

   <tr>
     <td><strong>Promotion Flows</strong></td>
-    <td>Promotion Flows orchestrate the movement of applications in products through environments, ensuring a controlled and automated promotion process.</td>
+    <td>Promotion flows orchestrate the movement of applications through environments, ensuring a controlled and automated promotion process.</td>
     <td>Account administrators</td>
     <td><a href="#">Link</a></td>
   </tr>

   <tr>
     <td><strong>Promotion Settings</strong></td>
-    <td>Promotion Settings specify what gets promoted across environments.
-If using a product, these settings can be defined within the product’s configuration or in a YAML CRD.</td>
+    <td>Promotion settings specify what gets promoted across environments.
+If using a Product, these settings can be defined within the Product’s configuration or in a YAML CRD.</td>
     <td>Users with ABAC permissions</td>
     <td><a href="#">Link</a></td>
   </tr>

   <tr>
     <td><strong>Promotion Policy</strong></td>
-    <td>Promotion Policies outline the actions taken when changes are promoted for products or by environments.
-The Promotion Policy ensures that the target environment is ready for promotion, with workflows to validate the environment both before and after the promotion action, like commits or pull requests.</td>
+    <td>A Promotion Policy outlines the actions taken when changes are promoted.
+It ensures that the target environment is ready for promotion, with workflows to validate the environment both before and after the promotion action, like commits or pull requests.</td>
     <td>Account administrators</td>
     <td><a href="#">Link</a></td>
   </tr>
 </table>

+Inter-environment dependencies
+  In both sequential and parallel flows, adding a new environment automatically establishes a dependency on the previous environment.
+This ensures that changes are promoted in a controlled manner.

+  For parallel flows, you can add multiple environments as simultaneous dependencies on new environments.
+This means that the changes from the previous environment are first promoted concurrently to each of the dependent environments, and only when successfully deployed across all environments are they promoted to the next environment in the flow.

 ## Promotion entites and GitOps Runtimes

-All promotion entities are stored as CRDs in the Shared Configuration Repository of the GitOps Runtime designated as the Configuration Runtime.
-If you have more than one Configuration Runtime, Codefresh automatically consolidates the settings into a single set of promotion CRDs.
+All promotion entities are stored as manifests in the Shared Configuration Repository of the GitOps Runtime designated as the Configuration Runtime.
+If you have more than one Configuration Runtime, Codefresh automatically consolidates the settings into a single set of promotion manifests.

 {: .table .table-bordered .table-hover}
 | Entity             | Location              | Toekn